CQC WE and I Statements

 If the adult is willing, a care and support plan should be drawn up and regularly reviewed with them and other involved professionals.
 This will include interventions that will reduce or eliminate the self-neglect to the adult and those who may also be at risk such as neighbours.
-If this is not successful a safeguarding referral may have to be made (see Raising Concerns about Abuse or Neglect).
+If this is not successful a safeguarding referral may have to be made (see Reporting and Responding to Abuse and Neglect, Adult Safeguarding chapter).

 The Care and Support Statutory Guidance states ‘that if a significant safeguarding issue can be resolved by the provision of care and support – then a duty exists to ensure that provision is made available’.
 For example, paragraph 6.54 refers to the obligation on an authority (where a person is ‘experiencing, or at risk of, abuse or neglect’) … to ‘decide … what action, if any, is necessary and by whom’; then at paragraph 6.56 that where action is ‘required to protect the adult … authorities … should take appropriate action.
 In some cases, safeguarding enquiries may result in the provision of care and support’.
 At paragraph 7.26 the revised statutory guidance advises that ‘effective safeguarding is about seeking to promote an adult’s rights as well as about protecting their physical safety and taking action to prevent the occurrence or reoccurrence of abuse or neglect’; and at paragraph 10.39 that where an enquiry ‘leads to further specific interventions being put in place to address a safeguarding issue, this may be included in the care and support plan’.